 - Semi-sweet chocolate - Choose good quality chocolate, one with cocoa butter (don't use compound chocolate which uses vegetable oils.)

-- Sugar - Both granulated white sugar and soft brown sugar is used - There's a large amount of sugar in brownies because this helps to create the fudgy texture.
+- Sugar - Both granulated white sugar and soft brown sugar is used - There's a large amount of sugar in brownies because this helps to create a fudgy texture and helps create a crinkle top.
 Sweetness is also needed to help with the richness of the chocolate.
 Soft brown sugar gives extra moisture to the fudge brownies.

 - Salt - Salt enhances the flavor.

 - Vanilla - Chocolate's best friend.
-This is a must.
 Choose a good quality vanilla extract or vanilla paste.

 - Cocoa - provides extra chocolate flavor!